secondlife/viewer/indra/newview/linux_tools/client-readme.txt

 Run ./secondlife from the installation directory to start Second Life.

+For in-world MOVIE PLAYBACK, you will need GStreamer 0.10 installed on your system.
+This is optional - it is not required for general client functionality.
+If you have GStreamer 0.10 installed, the selection of in-world movies you can successfully play will depend on the GStreamer plugins you have; if you cannot play a certain in-world movie then you are probably missing the appropriate GStreamer plugin on your system - you may be able to install it (see TROUBLESHOOTING).

 User data is stored in the hidden directory ~/.secondlife by default; you may override this location with the SECONDLIFE_USER_DIR environment variable if you wish.